vespa-engine/sample-apps/basic-search-on-gke/README.md

 This example assumes that a you already created a Google project, you have the gcloud command line and kubectl installed.
 If needed, please refer to [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).

-The example below shows the steps to pop a GKE cluster anddeploy a multi nodes setup on GKE.
+The example below shows the steps to pop a GKE cluster and deploy a multi nodes setup on GKE.

 ### Executable example
 **Check-out the example repository:**